axch/adaptive-plot/README.md

-If the function being plotted is not actually a function (for example, has some internal state, or is randomized), Adaptive Plot will neither detect nor react.
+If the function being plotted is not actually a function (for example, has some internal state, or is randomized), Adaptive Plot will neither detect this nor react.
 You'll just get a very jumbled and confused plot, which may require very many points to make (and refinement may even not terminate).